-Members of the Counseling Psychology Program faculty consider it both appropriate and desirable for program faculty to write letters in support of our master's degree students in their seeking admission to doctoral study in other programs as well as the TSU doctoral program.
+Members of the Counseling Core faculty consider it both appropriate and desirable for program faculty to write letters in support of our master's degree students in their seeking admission to doctoral study in other programs as well as the TSU doctoral program.
 A student is advised, however, to request only one member of the program faculty to write a recommending letter.
-Other letters should represent the endorsements of employers, supervisors of field practica, and other persons external to the counseling psychology program.
-If a member of the counseling psychology faculty agrees to write a letter, the faculty member should inform the requesting student that he/she will abstain from any decision making activity concerning the student's application for admission to the TSU doctoral program
+Other letters should represent the endorsements of employers, supervisors of field practica, and other persons external to the Clinical Mental Health Counseling program.
+If a member of the Clinical Mental Health Counseling faculty agrees to write a letter, the faculty member should inform the requesting student that he/she will abstain from any decision making activity concerning the student's application for admission to the TSU doctoral program.